curiousdan/pdfsplitter/README.md

 - Load and validate PDF files (up to 100MB)
 - Display page thumbnails for preview
-- Manual page range selection
+- Manual page range selection with validation
 - Split PDFs into multiple files based on page ranges
+- Progress tracking for long operations
+- Error handling with clear messages
 - Simple and intuitive GUI interface

 ## Requirements